Dynamic properties in a collisional model for confined granular fluids. A review: Introduction

 Prior to a formal kinetic study of the $\Delta$-model, its basic physical mechanisms and macroscopic equations were derived in Ref.~\cite{BRS13}.
 There it was demonstrated that the system reaches a non-equilibrium steady state.
 The study of fluctuations around that state, via Landau--Placzeck theory was carried out for the density and velocity fluctuations, putting emphasis on the relevance of the energy, strictly nonconserved, but that can be considered a quasi-conserved quantity.
 In a second study\cite{SRB14}, the shear viscosity was derived by a simple linear response theory.
-Parallel to these developments, Brey and coworkers analyzed several aspects of the model, like the velocity distribution function \cite{BMGB14}, the hydrodynamic behavior \cite{BMGB14,BBMG15}, with special emphasis on the structure and stability of homogeneous steady states \cite{BBGM16} and the existence of a normal or hydrodynamic solution \cite{BMGB14}.
-Finally, they compared the results of the model with computer simulations of a realistic vertically driving mechanism \cite{BGMB14bis,MGB19}.
+Parallel to these developments, Brey and coworkers analyzed several aspects of the model, like the velocity distribution function \cite{BMGB14}, the hydrodynamic behavior \cite{BMGB14,BBMG15}, with special emphasis on the structure and stability of homogeneous steady states \cite{BBGM16} and the existence of a normal or hydrodynamic solution \cite{BMGB14}. \vicente{The evolution equations for both the in-plane temperature and the $z$-component of the temperature were derived in Refs.~\cite{MGB19a,MGB19,MPGM23}, yielding explicit expressions that depend on the vibration frequency and the separation between the plates.
+Remarkably, the stationary temperature of the vibrated system qualitative resembles that of the $\Delta$ model (see, e.g. Fig.~4 of Ref.~\cite{MGB19}).
+References~\cite{BGMB14bis,BBGM17} compare the predictions of the $\Delta$ model with computer simulations of the vertically driven system, and excellent agreement between simulations and the results of $\Delta$ model is found.
+In contrast, alternative models such as the stochastic thermostat model \cite{WM96} show a significantly worse agreement.
+These results support the conclusion that the $\Delta$ model provides an accurate description of the vibrated monolayer outside the clustering regime.
+As a side remark, Ref.~\cite{MGB19a} also reports the appearance of Mpemba effect in thin vibrated granular gases, in agreement with observation in other dissipative systems \cite{Mpemba}.}

 The $\Delta$-model was then extended to mixtures of granular particles, where two or more species coexist \cite{GBS18}.
 The species may be distinguished by material properties, such as mass or diameter, or by dynamical ones, such as restitution coefficient or different values of the $\Delta$ parameter.
 The study of mixtures of granular materials was first addressed by Jenkins and Mancini in Ref.~\cite{JM87} by assuming the equipartition of energy (i.e., $T_i=T$, where $T_i$ is the partial temperature of species $i$ and $T$ is the global granular temperature).
 However, later studies \cite{GD99b} clearly show that granular mixtures present a phenomenology much richer than that of (equilibrium) molecular mixtures since under several types of forcing, energy equipartition is broken and each species reaches a different granular temperature~\cite{Feitosa2002,CH02,WP02}.
 Such lack of equipartition is quite general and is observed even in a single component between the translational and rotational degrees of freedom \cite{Huthmann1997,McNamara1998,Cafiero2002}.
 As expected, the $\Delta$-model also displays this remarkable phenomenon~\cite{BSG20}.
 Granular mixtures also exhibit various segregation phenomena, in which particles with similar properties may cluster \cite{Aumaitre03} or preferentially migrate to different regions of the container~\cite{SBKR05}, giving rise to effects such as the Brazil nut and reverse Brazil nut effects~\cite{Rosato1987,Huerta2004,Breu2003,Shinbrot2004,G08}.
 The $\Delta$-model for mixtures shows analogous Brazil and reverse Brazil nut behavior~\cite{GBS24,GGBS24}.